- Special enrollment period due to American Rescue Plan: May 1 – October 31, 2021 (no qualifying event necessary).

 - Enrollment peaked in 2016, but was lower in 2020 than it had been in prior years, and dropped again in 2021.

-- Insurer participation in Access Health CT: From three insurers, to four, to two.
-Anthem and ConnectiCare continue to offer plans.
+- Insurer participation in Access Health CT: From three insurers, to four, to two, back to three.

 - Insurers didn’t pay broker commissions in 2017, but Access Health CT began requiring them to do so as of 2018, in order to ensure consumers would have access to enrollment assistance.